 - Medium Well (pink in the center and brown throughout with a seared outside)- 145-155 degrees or 6-6.5 minutes per side.

-- A classic is smashed Potatoes to pull off that steakhouse dinner.
+- A classic is homemade creamy mashed potatoes to pull off that steakhouse dinner.

 Equipment